denistanjingyu/data-science-interviews/theory.md

 # Theoretical interview questions

-* The list of questions is based on this post: https://hackernoon.com/160-data-science-interview-questions-415s3y2a
+The list of questions is based on this post: https://hackernoon.com/160-data-science-interview-questions-415s3y2a

-* Legend: 👶 easy ‍⭐️ medium 🚀 expert
+Legend: 👶 easy ‍⭐️ medium 🚀 expert
-* Do you know how to answer questions without answers?
-Please create a PR
-* See an error?
-Please create a PR with fix

 ## Supervised machine learning